linux4sam/egt/docs/src/started.md

 You can also build out of the source tree.
 This is useful, for example, to use the same code tree with different parameters and environments to configure the build in as many different build directories as you wish.
-It also avoids poluting the source tree with build artifacts.
+It also avoids polluting the source tree with build artifacts.

 @code{.unparsed}
 mkdir -p build/host